 Using Red color for Writing Name

-Writing a name in red ink is considered bad as customarily, red color is used to write the names of the dead in the records.
+Writing the name of a living person in red is considered a bad omen, akin to a curse or the kiss of death.
 Because of this old practice, this particular Korean superstition has come up.

 Writing the name of a living person with red color is a bad omen and a curse or kiss of death for the person.